 In the latter years of her life, while Mr. Tepass ran the brewery, Susannah, now a prominent citizen in Stillwater, was also intimately engaged in a series of goings-on within the city.
 She was involved with the local German Catholic Church, at one point purchasing a communion rail for the organization, and later helping to supervise a benefit festival.
 Susannah served as second vice-president on the Stillwater City Hospital board.
 She also sat alongside some of the city's elite citizens as a member of the Saint Croix Valley's old settlers' association.

 In 1887 Mr. and Mrs. Tepass handed over the operation of the brewery to their son Frank J.R.
 Aiple and son-in-law Carl Piper.
 The duo ran the brewery as Aiple & Piper.
 A couple of years later, on June 18, 1889, Susannah Tepass passed away after a three-month illness.
 She was survived by her third husband and her two children.
-She came to Stillwater with very little to her name, but over the course of her life came to be recognized as one of the leading members of the city as well as an essential part of its history.
+She came to Stillwater with very little to her name, but over the course of her life came to be recognized as one of the leading members of the city and an essential part of its history.

 Bibliography available here.